-The drawing or PMI is not for the engineer!
+The AID (drawing) or PMI is not for the engineer!

 It is for a multitude of other departments to use, such as manufacturing, purchasing, tech pubs, sales, marketing, product planning and yes engineering itself.
 Wait a minute, Joe, engineering has access to the original CAD files.
 Yes, but you want to access the "released" engineering documentation?
-It should be in a much easier accessible and usable format.
+It should be in a much easier accessible, usable and stable format.
 Hopefully a drawing and a model.

 We do not need access to the 3D assemblies.
 We just need a complete presentation how the parts go together.
 Any access to the native assembly should only be for change.

 Here is a comment from a MSME PE forced to used MBE: